dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/00-intro/index.md

 - Participants will start with a K8s cluster with multiple apps running on it (easytrade & hipstershop), with host group equals to "k8s_multi_prod".

 ### TO DO
-- Configure auto-tag & MZ based on host group, provision via monaco here: https://github.com/dynatrace-ace/data-access-and-partitioning/blob/main/roles/my-use-case/tasks/main.yml.
-Add config here: https://github.com/dynatrace-ace/data-access-and-partitioning/tree/main/roles/my-use-case/files/monaco
+- An auto-tag & MZ have been configured based on host group, and provisioned via monaco here: https://github.com/dynatrace-ace/data-access-and-partitioning/tree/main/roles/my-use-case/files/monaco
     - auto-tag
         - app: based on namespace
         - component: loginService, brokerService, etc..., based on workload